jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 $$P = \{ (x, y) \in X \times Y~|~s(x) = t(y) \}$$
 together with the usual projection maps.
 Many common constructions are instances of pullbacks, for example taking _inverse images_ or _subset intersection_.

-Now that we have seen three examples of limits, we can see and appreciate the general pattern.
-We begin with some diagram in $\mathcal{C}$, and construct a new object with maps to the object in this diagram that is _universal_ in a specific sense.
+Now that we have seen three examples of limits, we can hopefully see and appreciate the general pattern: we begin with some diagram in $\mathcal{C}$, and construct a new object with maps to the object in this diagram that is _universal_ in a specific sense.

-Before we give the definition, we first formalize the notion of a diagram.
+Before we finally give the definition of a limit, we first formalize the notion of a diagram.

 \begin{definition}
 Let $\mathcal{C}$ be a category.
 Let $\mathbf{A}$ be some (typically small) category.
 A \textbf{diagram} in $\mathcal{C}$ of \emph{shape} $\mathbf{A}$ is a functor $\mathbf{A} \to \mathcal{C}$.